 I promise the city will impress you with its beautiful architecture, cobbled streets and sandy beaches.
-Above all, it’s brimming with culture, local legends and an increasingly good food scene.
+Above all, it’s brimming with culture, local legends, and an increasingly good food scene.
 I can’t think of a better place for a Jazz Festival or the amazing Sea Feast.
-The latter is an explosion of color, sounds and smells and brings everyone together for three days of full on festivities.
+The latter is an explosion of colour, sounds and smells and brings everyone together for three days of full-on festivities.

 Things to See and Do in Klaipeda

 Explore the Old Town

 During WWII, Klaipeda lost a big chunk of its heritage.
 Before then, the old town flourished as one of the most beautiful places in Northern Europe.

 However, the grid layout cobbled streets still have a lot to show off.
 The old town is the most historic part of the city housing one of a kind fachwerk architecture.
 Some of the best examples visitors can find in the ‘Art Yard’ – arts and crafts space in Klaipeda.

 Start your visit in the heart of the city, at the beautifully restored Theatre Square.
 You will instantly notice the glorious Drama Theatre.
 Look up to the balcony.
 Hitler stood here when he was joyfully announcing Klaipeda’s annexation to Germany.
 It wasn’t a voluntary merger.
 Führer threatened to occupy the whole country have the Lithuanian government declined the ultimatum.

 Ann from Tharau, dedicated to Simon Dach, a German poet who was born in Klaipėda, adorns the square.
 Rumor has it that Hitler ordered to remove this statue from its original place.
 It was too obstructing, apparently.